 Part of successfully managing a team is providing useful insight into each members’ performance.
 This not only helps people to improve, but will also improve your standing as a manager because people respect someone who provides honest and actionable feedback.
 This can be as a regular part of the way you work, part of a more structured performance review, but preferably both.

 Now it's time to decide on your goals, so you can get out there and begin developing both personally and professionally.
-Make sure you write your goals down (so you can hold yourself accountable), and even make them visible to others in some way so others can do the same.
+Make sure you write your goals down (so you can hold yourself accountable), and even make them visible in some way.
 It might be scary, but it can help increase chances of success.

 No matter your goals, feedback is the key to improving further over time – especially when you create a culture where feedback is regularly shared amongst team members.
 Learn how to support this across your team with a free copy of The Manager's Guide to Using Feedback to Motivate, Engage and Develop Your Team.